DaveWM/dave-martin-blog/content/posts/running-datomic.md

 First off, welcome to my brand new blog.
 I'm a Clojure programmer by day, so this blog will focus pretty much entirely on Clojure (as you probably guessed from the title).
 My main aim with this blog is to document step-by-step solutions for any difficult, or rare, problems I come across.

-I was inspired to start the blog by [this post on Medium](https://medium.com/@jiyinyiyong/clojurians-please-share-your-knowledges-with-blogs-c674503f54a).
+I was inspired to start the blog by [a post on Medium](https://medium.com/@jiyinyiyong/clojurians-please-share-your-knowledges-with-blogs-c674503f54a).
 The post talks about how Clojure can be hard for beginners, due to the lack of step-by-step guides for common problems.
 It's from the point of view of a Clojure beginner, but I believe a lot of it applies to any Clojure programmer, no matter how experienced.
 I've been learning Clojure for a few years, and when I have a problem I still often find myself sifting through Google Groups/Clojurians Slack/GitHub issues for different bits of the solution, then attempting to put all the pieces together into something that works for me.
 This can be quite difficult, especially for beginners, and sometimes it's preferable to just follow an opinionated tutorial.

 One thing I struggled with recently is making a cheap [Datomic](https://www.datomic.com/) setup, so I thought this would be a good subject for my first post.
 I'll give you a step-by-step guide of how to get Datomic up and running for $10 per month.